I am really inspired by people, old faces, hands, children’s faces, women, and nature…

 Yes… And I live in Prague now.

 I am going to start with your latest exhibition which is hosted at the Pop Art Center in Prague.
 What is the story behind “Phone Art”?
-How did you decided to explore this kind of art?
+How did you decide to explore this kind of art?

 Actually, I always enjoyed painting; especially when I was younger.
 About four years ago, I realized that I am more interested in making art through my iPhone!
 So, I started doing it more!
 About a year ago, Jakub Ludvík called me telling me that he liked my work and he wanted to buy one of my prints.
 That’s when we decided to make an exhibition out of it.

-I leave the photo selection to my senses… I choose the photos through my interests and my instincts.
+I leave the photo selection to my senses… I choose the photos from my interests and my instincts.
 I always try to create a story for each photo.
 Much depends on the energy that comes out of the picture…

 Describe to us one of your techniques.
 Which are the most common tools that you are using to make your creations?